RIR360/development/journal/2025/october.md

 - Be gentle on yourself, deal with less things.
 - Technologies are eveloving so fast, but everything lies on the same foundation.
 - Web servers can be build with a lot of stacks but the fundamental logics are same.
+- You must grasp the ideas of the foundation very well that you can build things on it.